About Sleep Cycle Alarm Clock

 Don’t believe us?
 Try typing “sleep phase alarm” or “sleep tracking alarm” into any search engine, and you’ll quickly see that you have hundreds of products to choose from.

 Based on the number of choices you have (and their prices, which can range from just a couple dollars, to several hundred), it’s easy to understand that the exact features they include will vary.
-On top of this, some will be a physical product you have to order (such as Sense Smart Alarm and ResMed S+), while others will be software-based, like Sleep Cycle.
+On top of this, some will be a physical product you have to order, while others will be software-based, like Sleep Cycle.

 Bottom line?
 Some of these options will work better than others for your needs, so it’s important to do your research before making a decision (you’re already off to a great start!).

 So, is it worth giving the Sleep Cycle Alarm Clock a try?

 Given Sleep Cycle’s ultra-low price (assuming you already own a smartphone, of course) and the basic sleep tracking features it offers, it’s difficult not to recommend at least giving it a try.
 And if you ultimately find out it’s not for you, then you’ll only be out a couple bucks.